 Assessing your child's language processing skills

-At Brain & Language Connections our comprehensive assessment of your child's language processing skills (which is different from an assessment of their language development skills) helps determine whether or not they have language processing deficits and to what degree the problem exists.
+At Brain & Language Connections our comprehensive assessment of your child's language processing skills helps determine whether or not they have language processing deficits and to what degree the problem exists.